 Version Controlling Packages in your Model

-To overcome the limitations described above, Enterprise Architect exports discrete units of the model - the packages - as XMI package files, and it is these XMI files, not the .EAP file, that are placed under version control.
+To overcome the limitations described above, Enterprise Architect exports discrete units of the model - the Packages - as XMI Package files, and it is these XMI files, not the project file, that are placed under version control.
 The XMI file format used by Enterprise Architect dictates that they too be treated as binary files - therefore it is not possible to merge the XMI files either; however, by splitting the model into much smaller parts, many users can work on separate parts of the model simultaneously.

 Version Controlled Nested Packages

 Version controlled nested Packages result in much smaller XMI files being exported, as the parent Packages' XMI files do not contain any content for the version controlled child Packages.